 Seminar/Tutorial Hours 10,

 |Assessment (Further Info)

 |Additional Information (Assessment)

-Multiple-choice test (taken at the mid-point of the year) - 20% of final mark
+Multiple-choice test (taken at the mid-point of the year) - 10% of the final mark

 ||Each course includes the opportunity for students to participate in a formative feedback exercise or event.
 The formative feedback events for this course will be two pieces of written work.
 Tutors will mark and return the exercises with feedback, and a model answer will be issued.